-Schilling had a 216-146 record, but things seem to click for him at age 30.
+Schilling had a 216-146 record but things seem to click for him at age 30.
 After he turned 30 he won 162 games, winning over 20 haves 3 times, finishing 2nd in Cy Young voting 3 times and making 6 All-Star teams.
-When guys, especially of that time, get better into their 30s, I question how it happened.

-On the plus side, Schilling is a fan of OOTP Baseball: “The only baseball sim I’ve ever gotten addicted to”.
+On the plus side he is a fan of OOTP Baseball: "The only baseball sim I've ever gotten addicted to" was OOTP.

 His career stats are here.